 A particular focus of the Iceland Field School is consideration of environmental issues and sustainability as conceived through the theoretical lens that is known as ‘post-humanism’ – an approach that aims to de-centre the human being from sociopolitical/cultural practices and emphasize Other-than-human creatures and entities.
 In 2019, Kathleen published an peer-reviewed article about her ambitions for and experiences “Teaching and Learning with Canadian Art Students in North Iceland: towards the Posthuman.”

-Students’ own achievements and artworks in Iceland were profiled in the Imagining Iceland Catalogue of their works, produced for the September 2018 exhibition at Concordia University, and in the Icelandic Textile Centre’s annual catalogue of creative work throughout the full calendar year.
+Students’ own achievements and artworks in Iceland are showcased in exhibitions in Blönduós and Montreal, and via catalogues.
+The Imagining Iceland Catalogue showcases all students works, produced so far for the fall 2022 and fall 2018 exhibitions at Concordia University.
+The IFS is also featured in the Icelandic Textile Centre’s annual catalogue of creative work throughout the full calendar year, again representing the 2018 and 2022 cohorts, with 2024 to come.

-In the inaugural (2018) and upcoming (2022) implementations, students have the option of participating in specially-tailored workshops, such as an exploration of Icelandic wool, including lessons in spinning and a visit to new lambs on a sheep farm; instruction in Icelandic knitting and colour-work; an introduction to tapestry weaving; and a 5-hour hands-on workshop on natural dyeing with Icelandic plants and wool.
+Students participate in specially-tailored workshops, such as an exploration of Icelandic wool, including lessons in spinning and a visit to new lambs on a sheep farm; an introduction to tapestry weaving; and a 5-hour hands-on workshop on natural dyeing with Icelandic plants and wool.
 Whether the artist’s/researcher’s primary media include textiles or not, these workshops enable an exploration of embodied practices specific to the Icelandic context, the development of shared experience, and the unexpected pleasures and challenges of being an adult beginner in specific techniques.
 Students choose whether or how to integrate this new learning in the projects they develop while in Blönduós.

 Students also consider questions such as: